AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-sharepoint-site-limited-access.md

 1. Add the `offline_access Sites.Selected` in the `Authorization Scope` field.
 When you add the `offline_access Sites.Selected` scope in the `Authorization Scope` textbox field, the `SharePoint Site ID` textbox becomes visible on the screen.

 1. Specify the SharePoint Site ID.
-To learn how to retrieve the SharePoint Site ID, refer to [Extra Bytes](#extra-bytes) section.
+To learn how to retrieve the SharePoint Site ID, refer to the [Extra Bytes](#extra-bytes) section.

 1. Click **[!UICONTROL Check Site Connection]**.
 On a successful connection, the `Connection Successful` message appears.